 This particular model comes in a kit that, besides the ratchet itself, includes one battery, a fast charger, and a handy carrying case, helping keep everything organized and making transportation easier.

-Watch out though.
+Watch out, though.
 The “Milwaukee 2457-21” moniker is the whole kit.
-Just know that the ratchet itself is also sold individually, without the battery, and would then be referred to as “Milwaukee 2457” only.
+Just know that you can also purchase the ratchet itself individually, without the battery.
+In that case, the model name would be “Milwaukee 2457.”

 How durable is the battery?